Rick-Phoenix/diesel-enum/README.md

           callback: impl FnOnce(&mut SqliteConnection) -> Result<(), DbEnumError> + std::marker::Send + 'static
         ) -> Result<(), DbEnumError>
         ```
-    - There are some default runners exported within this crate with the `sqlite` or `postgres` feature, that set up a connection pool with `deadpool-diesel` and run the tests with it.
+    - There are some default runners exported within this crate: [`sqlite_runner`] (with the `sqlite` feature) or [`postgres_runner`] (with the `postgres` feature), that set up a connection pool with `deadpool-diesel` and run the tests with it.

 - `skip_check`
-    - It does not generate the `check_consistency` method that can be used for checking the validity of the database mapping.
+    - The macro will not generate the `check_consistency` method that can be used for checking the validity of the database mapping.
     - Can be useful in case the rust enum is to be used as a simple way of enforcing a set of predetermined values, rather than a full mapping to a database structure.

 - `skip_test`
-    - By default, the macro will generate a test that runs the consistency check and panics if the two enums are out of sync.
+    - By default, the macro will generate a test that runs the consistency check and panics if the mapping is out of sync.
 This parameter disables that behaviour.
     - Automatically true is `skip_check` is true.

 ## Variant Attributes

-Variant attributes can be set with `#[db_mapping(name = "...", id = 101)]`
+Variant attributes can be set with `#[db_mapping(name = "...", id = ...)]`

 - `name`
-    - Sets the name of the variant in the database source.
+    - Manually sets the corresponding name of the variant in the database source.
     - Overrides the top-level `case` parameter.

 - `id`
-    - Sets the id of the variant in the database source.
+    - Manually sets the corresponding id of the variant in the database source.
     - Ignored for postgres custom types.

 # Warnings And Considerations